byseif21/byseif21/README.md

 </div>

-## 👨‍💻 Professional Summary
+## 👨‍💻 Summary

-Full Stack Engineer specializing in .NET ecosystem and JavaScript frameworks, with expertise in scalable web architectures, performance optimization, and clean code principles.
-Experienced in microservices design and cloud-native applications, with a passion for open source and collaborative development.
+Full‑Stack Engineer focused on the .NET ecosystem and modern JavaScript, building end‑to‑end web applications with an emphasis on clean, maintainable code, clear architecture, and active engagement with open source and collaborative development.

 > *"Code is like humor.
 When you have to explain it, it's bad."* – Cory House

-## 🚀 Current Focus
+## 🚀 Focus

-- 🔭 **Building**: E-commerce platform using .NET 8 +
+-  **Building**: pragmatic, production‑ready web applications and services
-- 🌱 **Learning**: Advanced .NET Framework architecture, Node.js performance optimization, and cloud-native design patterns
+-  **Learning**: deeper ASP.NET Core architecture, scalable API design, and cloud‑native concepts
-- 🎯 **Specialization**: Frontend performance optimization, backend optimization, microservices, and CI/CD.
+-  **Specialization**: frontend performance optimization, backend optimization, microservices, and CI/CD.
-- 💻 **Open Source**: Actively contributing to open source projects that align with my expertise and interests
+-  **Open Source**: actively contributing to open source projects that align with my expertise and interests
-- 🤝 **Community**: Committed to improving codebases, resolving issues, and sharing knowledge within the open source community
+-  **Community**: committed to improving codebases, resolving issues, and sharing knowledge within the open source community
-- 🔍 **Open to**: Collaborative projects and technical discussions
+-  **Open to**: collaborative projects and technical discussions
 - 📄 [**View my detailed resume**](https://drive.google.com/file/d/1YEh2i_sf_qytVzCmkX-4lGp1e9acKUiT/view?usp=drive_link)

 <div align="center">